 As important as the “do’s” after a dog bite injury, are the “don’t’s”:

-Don’t wait too long to contact an attorney.
-In Minnesota, the statute of limitations for such cases is two years from the date of injury.
+- Don’t wait too long to contact an attorney.
+In Minnesota, the statute of limitations for such cases is usually six years from the date of injury.

-Professional Representation – Just A Phone Call Away
+Professional Representation for Dog Bite Cases – Just A Phone Call Away

 If you or a loved has been injured by a dog in Minnesota, it is important to secure legal representation soon after.
 If the deadline for filing passes, your case will be dismissed.
 The good news is that the statutes of Minnesota weigh heavily in favor of the victim.
 State laws create strict liability for dog owners in the event that their dog bites an individual unprovoked.
 Please contact us to begin the process of recovery and compensation for your injuries.